-Oslo, Norway, 3 May 2018 – Targovax ASA (OSE: TRVX), a clinical stage company focused on developing immuno-oncology therapies to target solid tumors, today announces its first quarter 2018 results.
+Oslo, Norway, 9 May 2019 – Targovax ASA (OSE: TRVX), a clinical stage biotechnology company developing immune activators to target hard-to-treat solid tumors, today announces its first quarter 2019 results.

 A meeting for investors, analysts and press will take place in Oslo today at 10:00 CET (details below).

 - The first patient was treated in the dose expansion cohort of the ONCOS-102 trial in checkpoint inhibitor refractory advanced melanoma

 - Finalized the first development stage for new viruses, filed patents on three viruses

 - The Parker Institute for Cancer Immunotherapy, Cancer Research Institute and Targovax signed a collaboration agreement to run a clinical trial with the TG vaccine in advanced pancreatic cancer in combination with other immunotherapies

 - The European Patent Office granted a European patent which protects Targovax’s TG01/02 mutant-RAS specific peptides and mutant RAS specific T-cells, for the treatment of cancer in combination with chemotherapies.
 This extends TG01/02 IP protection to 2034